 - The gravity could be the power source (a round battery) which sits in something created out of an e-textile like the trim or a crochet or knitted pouch.

 - The result of trying to combine too much without drawing it is that I was shortcutting the circuit by touching both sides of the metallic trim to the battery/LED

 - I will come back to the stretch sensor idea.

 - I decided to make a push button sensor and use the black neoprene as an insulator on one side of the pouch.

 - I then attached the black velostat to the neoprene to create a black pouch for the battery.

 - Then I placed the long leg of the LED onto the plus side of the battery, and the shorter leg on the outside of the mini black pouch.

 - I then inserted the black pouch with the battery inside, into the metallic trim pouch.

-I also created some yarn from conductive fibre, see my wool test & processes here
+I also created some yarn from a iron wool conductive fibre, see my wool test & processes here

 Making a conductive sensor Pompom